thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 Constructor Inheritance
 ~~~~~~~~~~~~~~~~~~~~~~~

-Currently, constructors in Swift are not inherited.
+Currently, constructors in Codira are not inherited.
 This is a
-limitation that Swift's constructor model shares with C++98/03, Java,
+limitation that Codira's constructor model shares with C++98/03, Java,
 and C#, and a regression from Objective-C. C++11 introduced the notion
 of inherited constructors.
 It is an opt-in feature, introduced into
 one's class with a using declaration such as::